Ayiwoma/SQL-Project/README.md

 ## Future Goals
 (what would you do if you had more time?)

-1. Clean up the presentation of many of the columns, so that they are more presentable to the reader.
+1. Clean up the presentation of many of the columns, so that they are more presentable to the recipient of the information.

-2. Arrange the data so that the empty columns will filled with information that will better explain the situation of that particular column instead it being null
+2. Arrange the data so that the empty columns will be filled with information that will better explain the situation of each column

 3. Calculate some of the columns that had revenue and fill them with the needed information